 Prevention & Self-Care

-- Don’t smoke and drink moderately
+- Don’t smoke and drink little alcohol

 - Consume plenty of food low in saturated fat and high in omega-3 fatty acids and calcium

 - Drink plenty of water

 - Lose weight – obesity can put a lot of pressure on your spine